Multi-faceted career with ExxonMobil leads to scientific breakthroughs from lifelong learner

 Tim’s passion for learning included far more than chemistry, and he welcomed the opportunity Trinity provided to be broadly educated in writing, analysis, history, and the arts, all of which have served him well in his career.
 As the saying around his office goes, “If you can’t communicate your work, you might as well not have done it.”

 Upon graduation, Tim communicated his work well enough to be accepted straight into the inorganic Ph.D. program at Ohio State University—“Go Buckeyes!
 Beat Michigan!”—and later became the NCR postdoctoral research Fellow at the University of Colorado.
-After that opportunity, he joined ExxonMobil in 2001, where today he is senior scientific advisor for ExxonMobil Research and Engineering.
+After that opportunity, he joined ExxonMobil in 2001, where today he is senior scientific adviser for ExxonMobil Research and Engineering.

 Although Tim’s career with the oil giant has spanned an “incredible variety of positions and experiences” he says the general theme has been one of environmental technology R&D with a couple of business assignments mixed in.
 He began working on a joint program with Toyota on improving automobile engines and was on the team that commercialized a technology for the removal of pollutants from refinery exhaust.
 There followed a series of management development assignments that taught him about leadership, management, and the breadth and depth of ExxonMobil and the broader petrochemical industry.
 From 2007 to 2009 he was in charge of the crude oil supply chain to ExxonMobil’s refineries in Texas and Louisiana.
 “I consider that my on-the-job MBA,” he grins.